Debugging Defective Visualizations: Empirical Insights Informing a Human-AI Co-Debugging System: Appendix

+This section details the process of constructing operation and visualization classifications used in our analysis.

-In Section~\ref{subsub:4.2.3}, we will use classification to categorize key operational codes.
-To develop an operational classification for analyzing these codes, we reference Vega-Lite official website that has been curated and maintained over several years.
+\textbf{Details in Constructing Operation Classification.} We use classification to categorize key operational codes.
+To develop an operational classification for analyzing these codes, we reference the Vega-Lite official website, which has been curated and maintained over several years.
 We summarized the types of operations included in the solutions by using the \textit{Table of Contents} from the \textit{\vl Overview}.
-We collected \vl's 13 common main properties from the \textit{\vl Overview}, excluded sections that are relatively independent or have content covered in other sections (\eg \textit{Overview, Config, Invalid Data, Property Types}), and organized the remaining content into four main categories: \textbf{View} (including \textit{View Specification, Mark, Encoding, Projection}), \textbf{Data Transformation} (including \textit{Data/Datasets, Transform}), \textbf{Composition and Layout} (including \textit{View Composition}), and \textbf{Selection and Interaction} (including \textit{Parameter, Tooltip}).
-We used documentation section titles from the \textit{\vl Overview} as subcategories and first-level content from the documentation section as operation.
-For sections without first-level content, we grouped them under a specific name with section titles as operations.
-This classification resulted in 4 categories, 28 subcategories, and 135 operations.
-Table~\ref{tab:operation_classfication} summarizes the key characteristics.
+We collected 13 common main properties from the \textit{\vl Overview}, excluded sections that are relatively independent or have content covered in other sections (\eg \textit{Overview, Config, Invalid Data, Property Types}), and organized the remaining content into four main categories: View (including \textit{View Specification, Mark, Encoding, Projection}), Data Transformation (including \textit{Data/Datasets, Transform}), Composition and Layout (including \textit{View Composition}), and Interaction (including \textit{Parameter, Tooltip}).
+We used the section titles from the \textit{\vl Overview} as operation categories.
+Table~\ref{tab:operation_classfication} summarizes the key operations.

+We then applied GPT-4o to label operation types in each best answer and validated the predictions against the official Vega-Lite documentation.
+If a predicted operation was not documented in Vega-Lite, it was corrected during manual review.
+Only validated operations were retained as final labels.
+The prompt template used to implement this classification is provided in Appendix~\ref{subsub:Details in Prompting}.

+\textbf{Details in Constructing Visualization Type.} In the \vl Gallery~\cite{vega_lite_docs}, six visualization types are initially provided (Single-View, Composite Mark, Layered Plots, Multi-View Displays, Maps, and Interactive).
+However, during the labeling process, we observed overlaps among these categories and made the following adjustments: Since examples under Composite Mark can be effectively handled using Layer, we merged it into Layered Plots.
+Interactive and Multi-View Displays also had significant overlap, particularly in Interactive Multi-View Displays.
+To resolve the overlap between Interactive and Multi-View Displays, we reassigned cases according to the problem descriptions in the debugging posts.
+Additionally, Maps had only 3 cases, making its distribution smaller than other groups, so we incorporated it into Single-View.
+As a result, we finalized four visualization labels: Single-View Plots, Composite \& Layered Plots, Interactive Charts, and Multi-View Displays.